Eyenine

 Michael Gene Dionne (born September 4, 1985), better known by his stage name Eyenine, is an American hip hop recording artist from Dover, New Hampshire.

-Eyenine began writing and recording music at the age of 16, being heavily inspired by acts including Eyedea, Sage Francis, Adeem and Atmosphere.
+Eyenine began writing and recording music at the age of 16, inspired by acts including Eyedea, Sage Francis, Adeem and Atmosphere.
 In his twenties, Eyenine began touring the country with such acts as PT Burnem, Paulie Think, Ecid, Prhym8 and Farout.
 He helped found an upstart recording label called Flyrock Records which released multiple albums from various New England artists including The If In Life, Rio Bravo, The Nasty and others.
 After years of freestyling at the weekly Rap Night in Portland, Maine he entered and won two separate Ruckus Cup Classic battle tournaments.
-He also went on to win two separate Church of Providence battle tournaments hosted by B. Dolan and refereed by Sage Francis and later came out of battle rap retirement to win the first ever Overcast battle championship in Cincinnati, OH, the birthplace of the Scribble Jam, in 2018.
-Eyenine is currently under Real Hood Music LLC, a brand of Wu Tang Management and has shared stages with artists such as RZA and GZA.
+He went on to win two separate Church of Providence battle tournaments hosted by B. Dolan and refereed by Sage Francis and later came out of battle rap retirement to win the first Overcast battle championship in Cincinnati, OH, the birthplace of the Scribble Jam, in 2018.

 Career

 Eyenine began his career in New Hampshire doing local shows around the area.
-He was one of the founding members of the label Flyrock Records, which released multiple albums and hosted shows in the New England area.
+He was one of the founding members of the label Flyrock Records, which released albums and hosted shows in the New England area.
 Eyenine and Flyrock Records were featured in an episode of Chronicle.
 He was able to work with his biggest influence, Eyedea before his untimely passing on his album Afraid to Dream.
-After two full length releases, he began touring the nation and building up a fanbase which eventually caught the attention of the legendary RZA of the Wu Tang Clan.
+After two full length releases, he began touring the nation and building up a fanbase which eventually caught the attention of RZA of the Wu Tang Clan.
 RZA invited Eyenine to join him on the Major Motion Picture Soundtrack tour for The Man with the Iron Fists across the country from Brooklyn, New York City to Los Angeles, California.
-Since then, Eyenine released his third studio album, Dissembler in 2013, toured with GZA, and has done multiple shows with Ghostface Killah, U-God, Raekwon, Killah Priest and many others.
+Since then, Eyenine released his third studio album, Dissembler in 2013, toured with GZA, and has done shows with Ghostface Killah, U-God, Raekwon, Killah Priest and many others.

-In May 2019, after a five year hiatus, Eyenine teamed up with The Lonely Ghosts to release a full length titled A Reason for Departure which features a marked difference in sound and style from his earlier solo ventures.
-Eyenine is in the process of recording his fourth solo studio album, titled A Little Above Low Key, being produced by El Shupacabra and features such artists as Ceschi, Witness, Adeem and more.
-The album released, after major delays due to COVID-19, on August 20th, 2021.
+In May 2019, after a five year hiatus from recording and releasing albums, Eyenine teamed up with The Lonely Ghosts to release a full length titled A Reason for Departure.
+His fourth solo studio album, titled A Little Above Low Key, was released in 2021.

-After the release of A Little Above Low Key, Eyenine has been working with DC The Midi Alien to release his next full length, titled Fast Radio Bursts due out Q3 of 2024.